Lines now open

 And less likely if you cram everything into the two weeks before your exam.

 Planning in advance allows you to be flexible with your learning.
-The sooner you set time aside to revise the easier it will be to make changes to your schedule.
+The sooner you set time aside to revise for GCSEs, the easier it will be to make changes to your schedule.

-Setting up your workspace appropriately can better your chances of revising effectively before you even begin.
-Whether you’re at your local coffee shop or your dining room table you can apply this set up.
+Setting up your workspace appropriately can better your chances of revising effectively for GCSE exams before you even begin.
+Whether you’re at your local coffee shop or your dining room table, you can apply this setup.

 You’ll need a large enough surface where you can comfortably sit upright to work from.
-Once you’ve found your location then lay out the essential items you need for revision.
+Once you’ve found your location, then lay out the essential items you need for your GCSE revision.
 For example, this could be your laptop, water bottle, notepad and pen.

 Anything not deemed ‘essential’ needs to be stored away out of reach.
 This will help you stay focused on the task at hand without getting distracted by phones or clutter.

-As the saying goes “Out of sight, out of mind.”
-The fewer distractions available the more likely you’ll make it through your entire revision session.
+As the saying goes, “Out of sight, out of mind.”
+The fewer distractions available, the more likely you’ll make it through your entire GCSE revision session.

 Also, make sure when you’re finished revising to store your work away neatly.
 This is because it’ll be easier to pick up from where you left off the next time you study.